CharlesClove/Maghortus-FirstWebsite/README.md

-Description:
-This is where I put my first website project.
 I learned how to use HTML, CSS, and JavaScript to make a cool website for buying gardening stuff online.

 Works on computers, tablets, and phones.